justindujardin/mathy/libraries/mathy_python/README.md

-Mathtastic
----

-# Development

- - run scripts in `ci` folder from the root
- - `./tools/setup.sh

-. . .
+## Placeholder

+This file is replaced during the CI build with the readme from the root of the repository.